 Suppository.
 This is placed in the rectum where the medicine is absorbed into the body.

 Transdermal patch.
-This is placed on the skin to deliver pain medication through the skin where it is absorbed into the body.
+This is placed on the skin to deliver pain medicine through the skin where it is absorbed into the body.

 Intravenous (IV) delivery.
-An IV (small tube) is inserted into a vein in the body to deliver pain medications.
+An IV (small tube) is inserted into a vein in the body to deliver pain medicine.

 PCA (patient-controlled analgesia) pump.
-A PCA pump uses an IV to supply medications.
-Your child can press a button and get more medication when he or she needs it.
-Safety features in the pump prevent your child from getting too much medication.
+A PCA pump uses an IV to supply medicines.
+Your child can press a button and get more medicine when he or she needs it.
+Safety features in the pump prevent your child from getting too much medicine.

 Intramuscular injection.
-Medication is injected directly into a muscle where it is absorbed by the body.
+Medicine is injected directly into a muscle where it is absorbed by the body.

-Your child may experience some side effects.
-These usually go away when your child stops taking the medications.
-Side effects of pain medications can include:
+Your child may have some side effects.
+These usually go away when your child stops taking the medicine.
+Side effects can include:

 Nausea and vomiting

 Euphoria (child feels extreme happiness for a short time)

 Allergic reaction (child’s body has a bad reaction to the pain medications)